AllWorldIT/conarx-gitlab-registry/docs/development-environment-setup.md

    alpine                                                                latest     21a3deaa0d32    13 days ago     linux/amd64    5.9 MiB
    ```

-1. Optionally, you can setup an alias for the same command:
+1. Optionally, you can set up an alias for the same command:

    ```shell
    alias docker='limactl shell docker nerdctl'